 In the summer of 2003, I miraculously fell pregnant having been told to “think beyond having children” following a diagnosis of extensive endometriosis.
 My son was born safely and happily, by Caesarian in Spring 2004.
 But the journey between those dates was honestly terrifying.

 I can look back now and say I had suffered with anxiety before my pregnancy on and off, and my earliest memory of having Obsessive Compulsive Disorder (OCD) was when I was a young teen.
-But during the nine months I was pregnant with my son, my OCD was the worst it’s ever been.
+But during the nine months I was pregnant with my son, the OCD was the worst it’s ever been.

 I spent weeks crying.